clerk/docs/get-started/redwoodjs.md

 ### Getting started

-The first step is to create a new Clerk application from your Clerk Dashboard if you haven’t done so already.
+The first step is to create a new Clerk application from your [Clerk Dashboard](https://dashboard.clerk.dev) if you haven’t done so already.
 You can choose whichever authentication strategy and social login providers you prefer.
 For more information, check out our [Set up your application](../popular-guides/setup-your-application.md) guide.

-After your Clerk application has been created, scroll down to the **Connect your application** section of the dashboard and locate your API keys.
+Now, we need to retrieve your API keys from the [API Keys page](https://dashboard.clerk.dev/last-active?path=api-keys).

 In your Redwood app directory, create a `.env` file (if one does not currently exist) and set the following environment variables to the respective values from your Clerk dashboard: